0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 $ python3 -c 'import pty;pty.spawn("/bin/bash")'
 ```

 This was the first part.
-For the next part you have to exactly enter the following
+For the next part we have to exactly enter the following
-inputs, otherwise you will break your shell.
+inputs, otherwise we will break your shell.

 ```console
 Ctrl + z